-An internship directed by the college providing on-site Christian Education ministry experience.
-The student is required to submit to the Christian Education program director for approval an appropriate Christian Education work assignment.
+Ш A one-semester, off-campus, directed work experience OVERVI with an approved business entity that provides substance and meaning to the classroom experience of the business student.
+The internship must take place in the semester prior to the student's final semester ADMISSIONS of the degree program and must be approved by the Chair of the Business Division and the Academic Dean.
+Prerequisite: Senior standing.
+Nine semester hours work assignment.
 Supervision will include an on-campus director and an appropriate field supervisor under the commission of the cooperating student ministry agency.
 The emphasis of this internship will be practical experience through supervised, on-site student ministry work.
 Prerequisite: Junior standing.
 The student will meet with the LA/CE program coordinator for the purpose of evaluating the readiness of the student to engage in field study through the internship.
 An appropriate number of courses must have been completed by the student prior to approval for internship.
 Students will not be allowed to do their internship in positions where they are currently employed unless approved by the program coordinator.
 Three semester hours credit.